Frank Sheed: Sheed & Ward

 Sheed and Maisie Ward were married in April 1926.
 That same year, they moved to London, where Sheed and Maisie's brother Leo established the publishing house of Sheed and Ward.
 When Leo Ward left to become a priest, Maisie took his place as publisher.
-Their son Wilfred Sheed was an essayist and novelist; their daughter, Rosemary, a translator.
+Their son Wilfrid Sheed was an essayist and novelist; their daughter, Rosemary, a translator.

 As publisher of an all-star roster including Karl Adam, Hilaire Belloc, G. K. Chesterton, Christopher Dawson, Ida Friederike Görres, Ronald Knox, Hugh Pope, and Evelyn Waugh, Sheed maintained a robust Catholic faith while keeping abreast of progressive trends.
 Frank Sheed wrote a constant stream of books touching on almost every aspect of basic theology, several of which remain in print.
 His translation of St. Augustine's Confessions remains acclaimed.

 In 1933 they opened a branch in New York and became "the most influential Catholic publishers in the English-speaking world".

 In 1956 Lille Catholic University awarded him a doctorate in divinity.
 He published an autobiography, The Church and I (1974).
 Frank Sheed died on 20 November 1981 at Jersey City and was buried in the Holy Name cemetery.